 I will mention the two I have found to be the most effective and beneficial for the skin.
 Sodium Ascorbyl Phosphate (SAP) and Magnesium Ascorbyl Phosphate (MAP).

-Both SAP and MAP are a lot more stable than pure ascorbic acid and they will not be oxidized easy.
+Both SAP and MAP are a lot more stable than pure ascorbic acid and they will not be oxidized easily.
 And of these two, SAP has been shown to be even more superior both in studies and from my own personal experience.

 In addition to being a gentle and stable alternative to pure ascorbic acid.
 These two also have some other unique benefits.
 Magnesium ascorbyl phosphate is good for enhancing the moisture in the skin.
 And Sodium ascorbyl phosphate is especially great for sensitive skin and for treating acne.